MMueller98/MERNCourse/README.md

 * **express:**
     &rarr; Fast, unopinionated, minimalist web framework for Node.js &rarr; install @types/express to make it work with TypeScript

+* **express-session**
+    &rarr; an HTTP server-side framework used to create and manage a session middleware &rarr; install @types/express-session to make it work with TypeScript

 * **http-erros**
     &rarr; create HTTP errors for Express, Koa, Connect, etc. with ease